diagonalciso/Wazuh-Ollama-correction/README.md

 # Wazuh-Ollama-correction
-Wazuh published a ollama integration in June 2025 but some stuff is now deprecated, so I corrected that part. https://wazuh.com/blog/leveraging-artificial-intelligence-for-threat-hunting-in-wazuh/
+Wazuh published a ollama integration in June 2025 but some stuff is now deprecated, so I corrected that part. https://wazuh.com/blog/leveraging-artificial-intelligence-for-threat-hunting-in-wazuh/ I played with it on a sunday afternoon: https://x.com/CisoDiagonal/status/1995081833739149532?t=ZG3q--2SZJ_AUlhsjRqV9g&s=19

-The main problem is langchain.
+The problem is langchain but the install procedure seems also be missing some important stuff.
 The latest installation of langchain broke some stuff importing modules, so here is the correct code for installing pyhton3 and threathunter.py
 I'm running Ubuntu 24.04

-add the following to the installation procedure
+Add the following to the installation procedure after installing python3:

 sudo  apt install python3.12-venv python3 -m venv ollama